-Maternity Support Services (MSS) are preventive health and education services to help a woman have a healthy pregnancy and a healthy baby.
-Women can receive MSS through the First Steps Program if she is pregnant and receiving Apple Health.
+Maternity Support Services (MSS) are preventive health and education services to help an individual have a healthy pregnancy and a healthy baby.
+Individuals can receive MSS through the First Steps Program if they are pregnant and receiving Apple Health.
 MSS is offered in addition to medical and prenatal care.

-A pregnant woman can receive MSS during pregnancy and 60 days postpartum.
+A pregnant individual can receive MSS during pregnancy and 60 days postpartum.
 Services can begin any time during the pregnancy, delivery or postpartum period.
-However, pregnant women are encouraged to enter the program as early as possible during their pregnancy to improve birth outcomes.
+However, pregnant individuals are encouraged to enter the program as early as possible during their pregnancy to improve birth outcomes.

 Maternity Support Services may include: